Attawapiskat First Nation: Healthcare

 Basic health services are provided by nursing staff at the 15-bed Attawapiskat Hospital of the Weeneebayko Area Health Authority (WAHA), a provincial hospital which provides sixteen beds for pediatric, medical/surgical and chronic care.
 The hospital was founded in 1969, replacing St. Mary's Hospital, which had been established by the Catholic Church in 1951.
 Like other remote communities on the James Bay coast, there is no doctor located permanently in the community.
 A physician from Weeneebayko General Hospital in Moose Factory visits Attawapiskat and other communities along the coast on a regular basis each month.
 Patients with serious injuries, or those requiring surgery, must be transported to a larger centre for treatment.
 These emergency patients are transported by air ambulance airplane or helicopter to medical centres in Moose Factory, Timmins, Sudbury or Kingston, depending on their condition.

 Attawapiskat Health Clinic provides additional outpatient health care services to the community and is located across the street from the hospital.

 As with other places in town, the hospital has occasionally been evacuated due to the river flooding in the springtime, notably in spring of 2013.

-A healing lodge is located 25 miles away to the northwest of Attawapiskat.
+A healing lodge is located 25 mi away to the northwest of Attawapiskat.
 It is named after Jules Mattinas, who died at the age of 13 after sniffing gasoline.
 The lodge was opened in 1995.
 As of the 2011 housing crisis, the lodge had been in disrepair "for years," and the federal government's response to the crisis included funding to repair the building.
+A complete multi-year renovation of the building was completed in 2026 however the building is not yet in service.
 The building's entrance is shaped as a teepee.

 Traditional midwifery practices have officially taken place in Attawapiskat since the Neepeeshowan Midwives began operation in December 2012, under the permission of WAHA.
 In 2015, their practice stopped due to WAHA's concerns about the lack of access to an operating room or blood products in the facilities in Attawapiskat.
 However, their practice resumed in March 2017 for low-risk births.